deepikapriyak30/IBM-HR-Analytics-Employee-Attrition-Performance/README.md

 | Random Forest       | 0.842    | 0.556           | 0.084        | 0.147    | 0.758   |
 | XGBoost             | 0.837    | 0.489           | 0.406        | 0.444    | 0.766   |

-Overall, Logistic Regression is most suitable for early risk detection, while XGBoost provides the most balanced performance for real-world HR deployment.
+Overall, Logistic Regression is most suitable when early risk detection (high recall) is the priority, while XGBoost provides the most balanced performance for practical HR deployment scenarios.

 ---